sarthak9999/Globe-Talks/README.md

 This project is a starting point for a Flutter application.

 Fetches data from api and displays in app.

-Its shows you breaking news all around the globe gives you some option to filter out news in your own domain. you can search out news according to your own wish.
+Its shows you breaking news all around the globe.
+Gives you some option to filter out news in your own domain.
+You can search out news according to your own wish.
-Also you can save some news to cloud firestore. you can also delete your bookmarks.
+Can save some news to cloud firestore and read when u wish. .
+You can also delete your bookmarks.